Sreenidi Deccan FC: Stadium

-Sreenidi Deccan use Deccan Arena as their home ground, which is located in Sreenidi Football Villa, Aziznagar, Hyderabad, and was inaugurated in November 2022.
+Sreenidi Deccan uses Deccan Arena as their home ground, which is located in Sreenidi Football Villa, Aziznagar, Hyderabad, and was inaugurated in November 2022.

-The club when entered into I-League, proposed to use the DYSSR Stadium un Visakhapatnam for home matches, a multi-purpose stadium having capacity of 27,500.
+The club when entered into I-League, proposed to use the DYSSR Stadium in Visakhapatnam for home matches, a multi-purpose stadium having capacity of 27,500.
 Due to COVID-19 pandemic in India, all league games were played in few centralized venues in West Bengal, and the club never used DYSSR Stadium.

 Crest, colours & kits

 The primary club colours are orange and green.
 The primary colours, along with the secondary white colour can be seen on the crest as well as the jerseys.
 Club's kits were launched by the Visakhapatnam Port Trust chairman K Ramamohana Rao.